nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3a.
 User requests to hide the answer.

-    Use case ends.
+    Use case resumes from step 4.

 * 3b.
 User requests to show the previous flashcard (if there is a previous flashcard).

-    Use case ends.
+    Use case resumes from step 3.

-* a.
+* *a.
 At any time, User requests to quit review mode.

     *a1.
 SWEe! quits review mode.